The Overwhelmed Brain

 Whenever you feel the need to judge anything or anyone outside of you, remember that you are the one with the problem, not them.

 I apologize if that sounds harsh.
-But let me assure you, as soon as you redirect your judgment back into yourself, you’ll begin to realize that your judgments have to do with a part of you that you hasn’t fully developed and evolved yet.
+But let me assure you, as soon as you redirect your judgment back into yourself, you’ll begin to realize that your judgments have to do with a part of you that you haven’t fully developed and evolved yet.

 I say that with the utmost respect for everything you are and everything you can become.
 And I also say it from my years of experience being a very judgmental person.